flowdock/api-docs/docs/Messages.md

 * `since_id` and `until_id` &ndash; Get messages starting from or leading to a message.
 The message specified with the parameter won't be included in the response.

 * `tags` &ndash; Filter messages by tags.
 Multiple tags can be specified by separating them with commas, which results in an _AND search_ of those tags.
-When searching with user tags, use the meta representation.
+When searching with user tags, you can use either the human-readable form, `@user`, or the internal form containing the user ID, `:user:12345`.
 See more at [Tags](Tags).

 ### Response
 ```